 Waddesdon Church of England School

 Waddesdon Church of England School is a co-educational 11-18 secondary school with just under 1,000 students on roll, of which around 260 are in the Sixth Form.
 In the most recent inspection of September 2006, the school was judged by OfSTED to be an outstanding school.
-A further inspection by the Diocese of Oxford in November 2006 also judged the school to be outstanding as a faith school.
+A further inspection by the Society for the Inspection of Anglican Schools in February 2013 also judged the school to be outstanding as a faith school.
 In recent years the school has held specialisms in the Visual Arts and Mathematics and Computing and has been designated a High Performing Specialist School and the Lead School in the Aylesbury Vale Leading Edge Partnership.
 In September 2011, the Department for Education granted the school Academy status.

 While the national Specialist Schools programme came to an end in 2011, the legacy of our years as a specialist school mean that Waddesdon Church of England School continues to be a centre of particular excellence in the Visual Arts and Mathematics and Computing.